 Vital signs will include systolic and diastolic blood pressure, resting heart rate, respiration rate, and body temperature.
 Subjects should be in a supine position (includes sitting in a recliner chair) for at least 5 minutes before taking vital signs.
-Clinically significant post-treatment vital sign results should be recorded as AEs.

 6.4.5.
 12-Lead Electrocardiograms